 Learning from experience is the core of Minnesota Studies in International Development (MSID).
-The program puts you in direct contact with the social and economic realities of actual communities and of people working within them to address complex problems.
-Through classes, field trips, and an extended internship or research placement, MSID strives to establish a continual dialogue linking experience with theory and critical analysis.
-Learn more about the mission and educational philosophy at MSID Philosophy.
+The program puts you in direct contact with organizations addressing complex social and economic challenges.
+Through classes, excursions, and a six-week internship or research placement, MSID strives to establish a continual dialogue that links experience with theory and critical analysis.
+Learn more about the MSID mission and educational philosophy at MSID Philosophy.

 The MSID Thailand Center is based at the International Sustainable Development Studies Institute (ISDSI), which has been in Chiang Mai, Thailand, since 1998.
 ISDSI is staffed by a mix of American, Thai, Karen, and Hmong instructors and support personnel, with a unique, team-based approach to teaching.

 The new sustainably built center's amenities include WiFi, a library, a cafe, a gym, a yoga studio, and an outdoor cafeteria that serves fresh Thai lunches daily.

 You will live with a homestay family during the classroom phase of the program.
 Students who choose an internship or research placement outside of Chiang Mai will have a second homestay placement.
 Students who choose an internship or research placement in Chiang Mai will have a second homestay or can decide to stay in local apartments